In this article, you’ll find answers to questions like:

 Her approach may sound extreme, but some would say too many teens and young adults have no clue how to perform even the most basic life-skill tasks, which leaves them at a distinct disadvantage when they turn 18.

-Parents too often don't give their children the tools to grow up, says Cheryl Checkers, clinical consultant at the National Alliance on Mental Illness in Palm Beach County.
+Parents too often don't give their children the tools to grow up, says Cheryl Checkers, former clinical director at the National Alliance on Mental Illness Palm Beach County.

 “We spend so much energy protecting our kids from dangers seen and unseen, that they rarely get the chance to test their mettle or develop coping skills,” she says.
 “When we do too much for them, they don’t learn from examples, are ill-prepared for work or social environments, and things like depression and esteem issues set in.

 “It doesn’t have to be that way,” Checkers says.
 “Parents can decide today to start preparing kids for independence, so when they reach 18, they have a clear understanding of basic adult responsibilities.”